justinmtech/Minebuddy/README.md

 # Troubleshooting
 - If you get the "failed to connect to Discord" error, make sure your token is set properly.
 - If the plugin enables properly and the bot is in your discord, but commands do not work, ensure the bot has chat permissions.
+- PlaceholderAPI is a required dependency.
+Be sure you have it installed!

 # Warning
 - This bot is a staff tool, so be careful giving normal players permission to use it (they will be able to issue broadcast/stop commands).